carlalap/printf_test/README.md

 <b>Tasks required for this project</b>

-0. I am not going anywhere.
+<br>0.
+I am not going anywhere.
 You can print that wherever you want to.
 I'm here and I am a Spur for life1.
 I am not going anywhere.
 You can print that wherever you want to.
 I'm here and I am a Spur for life.

-Write a function that produces output according to a format.
+<br>Write a function that produces output according to a format.
 Handle the following conversion specifiers:

 <br>c
-s
-%
+<br>s
+<br>%

-1. Education is when you read the fine print.
-Experience is what you get if you dont Handle the following conversion specifiers:
+<br>1.
+Education is when you read the fine print.
+Experience is what you get if you dont
+Handle the following conversion specifiers:

 <br>d
-i
+<br>i

-2. Just because its in print doesn't mean its the gospel
+<br>2.
+Just because its in print doesn't mean its the gospel

-Create a man page for the function
+<br>Create a man page for the function